 The Right to Buy is a Government scheme that allows some tenants to purchase the property that they rent from the council.
 For eligible tenants the price of the property will be offered at a price lower than the full market value.

 You do not have the Right to Buy until you have spent at least three years as a public sector tenant and you are currently a tenant of a Right to Buy landlord.
-Waveney District Council is such a landlord.
+The council is such a landlord.

 Who cannot buy?

-Once the Council has received a properly completed application form (RTB1), it must adhere to certain deadlines set down by the Housing Act 1985.
+Once the council has received a properly completed Right to Buy application form (RTB1), it must adhere to certain deadlines set down by the Housing Act 1985.
 Assuming the applicant has a right to buy, the property will be valued and a formal offer notice sent out to you.
-If you wish to accept the offer the papers will then be sent out to the Council's legal team to complete the necessary conveyancing.
+If you wish to accept the offer, the papers will then be sent out to the council's legal team to complete the necessary conveyancing.